ibm-cloud-docs/logs-router/howto/agent-linux.md

 1. Log in to your Linux environment.

 2. Download the required RPM  or DEB package.
-For information on the current {{site.data.keyword.logs_routing_full_notm}} Agent version, see the [release notes.](/docs/logs-router?topic=logs-router-release-notes)
+For information on the current {{site.data.keyword.logs_routing_full_notm}} Agent version, see the [agent release notes.](/docs/logs-router?topic=logs-router-release-notes-agent)

 3. Validate the checksum by running the following command: